 Which students are covered under this policy?
 This policy applies to all undergraduate students at UNC Charlotte.

 What is the reporting structure for Honors Council?
 The Honors Council is a standing committee of the Faculty and reports to the Faculty Council.
-The Honors Council advises the Executive Director of the Honors College who reports to the Associate Provost for Undergraduate Education.
+The Honors Council advises the Dean of the Honors College who reports to the Provost.